mydoomfr/go-ovh-availabilities/README.md

 ## Configuration

 - Refresh (mandatory) is the interval to wait before the next API request. (seconds)
-- Wanted.Name (optional) is but generally usefull.
+- Wanted.Name (optional)
 - Wanted.Hardware (mandatory) refer to the "id" of the dedicated server.
 You can get it from the Kimsufi or Souyoustart website by inspecting the source code.
 - Wanted.Region (optional) is the location of the server
-- Wanted.datacenters (optional) is usefull if you want a desired DC.
-Exemple: "rbx" for "Roubaix", "lon" for "London"...
+- Wanted.datacenters (optional) is useful if you want a desired DC.
+Example: "rbx" for "Roubaix"...

 ```json
 {